 As a member of our academic community, you as a student have a number of important responsibilities.
 One of these responsibilities is to submit your course evaluations each term though CourseEvalUM in order to help faculty and administrators improve teaching and learning at Maryland.
-Please make a note now of the dates for Fall 2014 (Tuesday, November 30 through Sunday, December 12) and the link at which you can access the submission system (www.courseevalum.umd.edu).
-If you submitted all of your evaluations in the fall or are a new student, you can also access all posted results from Fall 2007 forward via Testudo under CourseEvalUM Reporting.
-To retain this access, you must submit all of your evaluations each semester.
-If you do not have access right now, you can gain it by submitting all of your Fall 2017 evaluations.
+Please make a note now of the dates for Fall 2018 and the link at which you can access the submission system (www.courseevalum.umd.edu).